 Credits and Courses

 Minimum degree requirement is 33 graduate credits, 27 of which must be in education and 6 of which may be in related fields.
-Credit distribution must be: 18-24 credits in educational administration and supervision; 9-15 credits in related electives, of which 6 credits may be earned through a thesis or master’s paper.
+Credit distribution must be: 18-24 credits in educational administration and supervision; 9-15 credits in related electives; and a master's capstone portfolio.

 The student plans an individual program of studies in consultation with a major professor.
 If the student intends to apply for the Specialist Certificate upon completion of the master’s degree, the program of studies may satisfy Specialist Certificate admission requirements.